vikaskr0201/testeasygenerator/README.md

 ##  :beginner: Project Description
 Develop cypress scripts for the easy generator website
 ## Project Objectives
-Demonstrate proficiency in JS technologies and automation capabilities with Cypress
+Demonstrate proficiency in JS technologies and automation capabilities with Cypress using TypeScript.

 ### :notebook: Prerequistes:
  - Node should be installed as per operating system [click here](https://nodejs.org/en/download/package-manager)<br/>